 Students are actively encouraged to become trained researchers in the complex and changing world of information literacy.
 Learning opportunities range from one-onone reference assistance to formal group orientations designed to meet specific course objectives.
-A one unit online course (LIR 110 Research Methods in an Online World) is available to students who would like a more comprehensive introduction to research methods.

 TECHNOLOGY

 Computer Access: Cuyamaca College has state-of-the-art computer labs available for student use in the following locations: